OFRBG/use-pq/README.md

 ### Arguments as a function

 It is possible to provide arguments without string interpolation by using a `$` prefix after the field that needs arguments.
-If the field is a list, the array `_` prefix needs to be moved from the field name to the `$` key.

 ```tsx
 export function User({ id }) {